 As working from home and social distancing becomes more and more important in our community’s efforts to confront COVID-19, we want to do our part.
 Good connectivity is now recognized as vital to maintaining personal health, social and mental health and economic health.
-Both the U.S. Department of Homeland Security and Governor Scott’s Executive Order issued today, have deemed construction and maintenance of telecommunications as “essential critical infrastructure.”
-Their advice is that companies in this sector should be exempt from any “lockdown” instructions.
+During the pandemic both the U.S. Department of Homeland Security and Governor Scott deemed construction and maintenance of telecommunications as “essential critical infrastructure.”
 Thus, we intend to do what we can to maintain our services and support your needs for good connectivity, while taking appropriate precautions.
 Please help us do this safely, with minimum feasible risk to our staff and yourselves.
 Here’s how we see both our roles in the current circumstances.

 WHAT YOU CAN DO

 - Please be patient.
 Our workforce available for site visits has been reduced.
+We are requiring all staff to have a negative COVID test before entering any customer premises.
 We are not permitting any site visits by staff who are at higher risk due to age or existing health conditions.

 - Please do not call us for site visits if you have any of the following symptoms, defined by the Centers for Disease Control (https://www.cdc.gov/